Setting Up Invoice Formats

 • To delete a column, select the blank column name at the top of the column names menu and move the blank column to the bottom of the list.
 The blank column will be omitted from the results when you save.

 • If you select the Include empty allocation rows option, then the invoice spreadsheet will contain 100 allocation rows for each invoice.
-Blank rows will be included for rows that do not contain allocation row data.
+Blank rows will be included for rows that don’t contain allocation row data.
 If your invoice spreadsheet appears to be missing data, check to see if this option has been selected.
 If you have included empty allocation rows, you may need to scroll down past the empty rows before you can see the next invoice.

 11. On the toolbar, select